mail us | mail this page

 Using the $ORIGIN substitution rule the above would expand to fred.23.168.192.IN-ADDR.ARPA. which is probably not what we intended.

 Classless Reverse Map Delegation is defined by RFC 2317 which has Best Current Practice status and should be regarded as a definitive reference.
-Classless routing allows allocation of sub-nets on non-octet boundaries, that is, less that 256 addresses from a Class C address may be allocated and routed.
-The technique defined in the RFC is attributed to Glen A. Herrmannsfeldt.
+Classless routing allows allocation of sub-nets on non-octet boundaries, that is, less that 256 addresses from a Class C (/24) address may be allocated and routed.
+The technique defined in the RFC is attributed to Glen A. Herrmannsfeldt (a.k.a. one smart cookie).

 Normal domain name mapping as we have seen maps the domain name to an IP address.
-This process is independent of the ISP or other authority that allocated the IP name space.
-If the addresses were to change then the owner of the domain that maps these addresses would be able to make the necessary changes directly with either the relevant registrar i.e. change the IP address of DNS's for the domain or change the zone file(s) that describe the domain.
+This process is independent of the ISP or other authority that allocated the IP addresses (or IP name space).
+If the assigned IP addresses were to change then the owner of the domain that maps these IP addresses would be able to make the necessary changes directly with either the relevant registrar, that is, change the IP address of DNS's for the domain or change the zone file(s) that describe the domain.

 The rule is that entities can be delegated only once in the domain name tree this includes IN-ADDR.ARPA.
-When a Class C subnet is assigned by an ISP or other authority, for example, 192.168.23.64/27 (a 32 IP address subnet) the responsibility for reverse mapping for the whole Class C address has already been assigned to the ISP or Authority.
+When a Class C (/24) subnet is assigned by an ISP or other authority, for example, 192.168.23.64/27 (a 32 IP address subnet) the responsibility for reverse mapping for the whole Class C (192.168.23/24) address has already been assigned (delegated) to the ISP or Authority.
 If you want to change the host names in the assigned subnet they must be notified to the authority for that Class C address.
-Generally this is unacceptable since such requests may encounter indifference, cost or questions.
-It is most desirable that responsibility for reverse mapping be delegated when the IP address subnet is assigned.
+Generally, this is unacceptable since such requests may encounter indifference, cost or questions.
+It is most desirable that responsibility for reverse mapping be delegated when the IP address subnet is assigned though this does require support and co-operation with the currently delegated reverse map authority (ISP or other organization).

 The technique defined in RFC 2317 provides for such delegation to take place using CNAME Resource Records (rather than the more normal PTR Resource Records) in an expanded IN-ADDR.ARPA name space.